Why our condensing boilers do not condense

 A condensing boiler is a form of gas boiler that can work at a higher efficiency.
 Non-condensing gas boilers could lose up to 40% of the heat they generated via the flue, whereas condensing boilers can recover most of that heat by capturing it before it leaves the flue and re-cycling it to pre-heat the boiler.

 How does a condensing boiler work?

 Condensing boilers need to operate at lower temperatures to non-condensing boilers in order to recover the lost heat.
 The process is called condensing because the heat needs to turn back into water before it leaves the flue via the second heat exchanger.
-When the temperature of the water - as it returns to the boiler - is less than 54 degrees C, the boiler will run in what is known as ‘condensing mode’.
+When the temperature of the water - as it returns to the boiler - is less than 54°C, the boiler will run in what is known as ‘condensing mode’.
 This is when the boiler starts to recovers its lost heat.

 Even this is a sliding scale however.
-At 54 degrees C the boiler is 87% efficient.
-The boiler does not reach 90%+ efficiencies until the return temperatures are around 45 degrees C. This means water must exit the boiler at a maximum of 65 degrees C, impart 20 degrees C of heat to the room via the radiators, and return at 45 degrees C. This makes radiator balancing very important to ensure enough heat is given off to the room to lower the return temperature sufficiently.
+At 54°C the boiler is 87% efficient (in perfect testing conditions).
+The boiler does not reach 90%+ efficiencies until the return temperatures are around 45°C. This means water must exit the boiler at a maximum of 65°C, impart 20°C of heat to the room via the radiators, and return at 45°C. This makes radiator balancing very important to ensure enough heat is given off to the room to lower the return temperature sufficiently.

 Why A-rated condensing boilers are only B-E rated in the home

 For more than a decade we have been urged to 'upgrade' to a high efficiency, condensing boiler to save money.
 A-rated boilers boast efficiencies of 92-94% ErP, however tests have shown that most are C-E-Rated in the home (75-85% efficient).
 As outlined above, condensing boilers have to be set up differently to old style boilers to achieve 90%+ efficiencies, but 99% of installers still set them up to run like an old style boiler.